pgmorales76/reading_notes/README.md

 #### - For the purposes of introducing us to simple webpage creation, we're starting with Markdown, rather than HTML.

-#### - When I started looking at the syntax used, it reminded of the syntax used for creating, editing a wikipedia page.
+#### - When I started looking at the syntax used, it reminded me of the syntax used for creating, editing, a Wikipedia page.

 ### Markdown Syntax